amber871023/my-portfolio/README.md

 6. Create a new Pull Request.
    `

-## Features
+## Sections

-- Home section:
+- Home:
   - Hero image and text provide a quick introduction.
-People can click "More About Me" button to nevigate to the About page.
-- About section:
+- About:
-  - Display more detailed information about who am I.
+  - Display more detailed information which display an overview summary, experience and education details.
-- Skills section:
+- Skills:
-  - Display an overview summary ,Working history , my technique skills, publications and education details.
+  - Display my technique skills.
-- Projects section:
+- Projects:
   - Display GitHub projects with project details, and links to GitHub and Demo.

 ## Dependencies